kids encyclopedia robot

 Suwon Samsung Bluewings

-In January 2007, Ahn returned to the K League, joining Suwon Samsung Bluewings.
+In January 2007, Ahn joined K League club Suwon Samsung Bluewings on a one-year deal.
 He initially showed promise, scoring a hat-trick in a League Cup match against Daejeon Citizen.
 However, his performance declined, and he was left out of the national team for the 2007 AFC Asian Cup.

-Ahn's stint at Suwon was ultimately underwhelming, scoring five goals in 26 appearances across all competitions.
-He left the club at the end of the season and returned to his former club, Busan IPark.
+Ahn's stint at Suwon was ultimately underwhelming, scoring 5 goals without a league goal in 25 appearances.
+He left the club at the end of the season.

 Dalian Shide